WeaponisedIncompetence/WeaponisedIncompetenceBot/README.md

 /trialapproved - requires [Username].
 Removes the trial requested rank and grants the trial rank for a given user. must be officer or above, must be used in the #trial-request channel.

+/resizechannel - requires an integer.
+Must be in a voice channel to use.